interviewing skills

 Founder @ Jocelin Martinez Communications Training salary negotiation skills

-#any level #ambivert #advertising #all Industries #salary negotiation skills
+#mid-level professional #ambivert #advertising #all Industries #design #experience #film & photography #strategy #interviewing skills #leadership skills #salary negotiation skills

 team work